boechat107/game-of-life-rust/README.md

 * [Conway's Game of Life - Wikipedia](https://en.wikipedia.org/wiki/Conway's_Game_of_Life)
 * amhndu's [implementation in Haskell](https://github.com/amhndu/life.hs)
    * Elegant solution.
-   * Contains the original seed files of this repository.
+   * It contains the original seed files of this repository.